open-contracting/software-development-handbook/docs/python/packages.rst

 Automated testing
 -----------------

-All packages can be tested with:
+A package can be tested with:

 .. code-block:: shell